In the developed world, diabetes is becoming a major problem. In some instances leading to death.

-Typically, if you suffer with type 1 or type 2 diabetes receiving surgery should not pose a problem.
+Typically, if you suffer from type 1 or type 2 diabetes receiving surgery should not pose a problem.
 Providing your blood glucose level and your refractive measurements are stable, then you should be OK to have vision problems corrected through laser eye surgery – either LASIK or LASEK.

 If your diabetes is more extreme then issues may arise which prevent you from undergoing surgery.

-As a rule the following conditions caused by diabetes can rule you out of laser eye surgery:
+As a rule, the following conditions caused by diabetes can rule you out of laser eye surgery:

 • Diabetic Maculopathy